tarantool/tarantool/changelogs/unreleased/gh-7818-msgpack-0xc1-fix.md

 ## bugfix/lua

-* Fixed a crash in `msgpack.decode` in case the input string contains invalid MsgPack header `0xc1` (gh-7818).
+* Fixed a crash in `msgpack.decode` in case the input string contains an invalid MsgPack header `0xc1` (gh-7818).